kubernetes/autoscaler/vertical-pod-autoscaler/docs/components.md

   provides recommended values for the containers' cpu and memory requests.

-- [Updater](#updater) - checks whether managed pods require resource updates based on recommendations and may trigger pod eviction or in-place updates depending on the configured update mode.
+- [Updater](#updater) - checks whether managed pods require resource updates based on recommendations and may trigger pod eviction, in-place updates or take no action depending on the configured update mode.

 - [Admission Controller](#admission-controller) - sets the correct resource requests on new pods (either just created or recreated by their controller due to Updater's activity).